mudithasasanka7/Speed-Check-Mobile-App-System/README.md

 ## 🛡️ Permissions
 - The app requires the following permissions to function:
   - ACCESS_FINE_LOCATION: For precise location and speed calculations.

+---

+## 🤝 Contributing
+This app was developed by <a href="https://www.linkedin.com/in/mudithasasanka7/"> Mudita </a> and <a href="https://www.linkedin.com/in/harsha-hewa-maddumage-52520a1ba/">Harsha</a>.
+We welcome contributions!
+Feel free to fork this repository, make changes, and submit a pull request.